 This means anyone can open a DEMAT account with 0 balance of shares.
 You don’t need to maintain a minimum balance.

-Also, fill up the C-ASBA form along with the DEMAT form to apply for the IPO online.
+Also, fill up the C-ASBA form along with the DEMAT form to apply for the Initial public offering/ IPO in Nepal online.

 2. KNOW THE MARKET

 The security board of Nepal or SEBON is the authoritative sole regulator of NEPSE.
 You can check out the website of SEBON to understand how the market functions.
 For any kinds of information on shares, you can check out the NEPSE which is also the sole secondary market in Nepal from where you can sell and buy available shares.

 Now there are major 3 ways to invest in Nepal Share Market/ NEPSE